Olat-nji/OpsMonitorTool/README.md

      ```sh
      ./install-deps.sh
      ```
-    The script is now available for usage by running
+    The script is now available for usage by running `devopsfetch`.
+To view script usage options run:

      ```sh
      devopsfetch -h